import numpy as np

 is a 1d array of length N depending on how many hyperparameters are initialized.

-The default is a stationary anisotropic kernel
+The default is a stationary anisotropic Matern kernel of first-order

-(:py:meth:`fvgp.GP.default_kernel`) which performs automatic relevance determination (ARD).
-The task
+differentiability, which performs automatic relevance determination (ARD)

 direction is simply considered an additional dimension.
 This kernel should only be used for tests and in the